-13. How do hospitals know the amount of DSH payments they received for a given fiscal year?
+14. How do hospitals know the amount of DSH payments they received for a given fiscal year?

 Many inpatient hospitals receive Medicaid DSH payments via several Pennsylvania MA DSH payment programs.
-Some individual payments are easily recognized as DSH payments, while others, particularly GA DSH, which is processed at a claim level, may be more difficult to recognize as a DSH payment.
+Some individual payments are easily recognized as DSH payments, while others, particularly GA DSH, may be more difficult to recognize as a DSH payment.

-The table below lists all of the lump-sum DSH payment programs (paid either quarterly or annually) applicable to FY 2013-2014.
-A record of these payments, including the date and amount disbursed, is provided to hospitals by DHS via Remittance Advice (RA) statement.
+The table below lists all of the lump-sum DSH payment programs (paid either quarterly or annually) applicable to FY 2014-2015.
+DHS provides a record of these payments, including the date and amount disbursed, on Remittance Advice (RA) statements.